UCCF logo Your browser does not support HTML5 video.

 • Why do you think Jesus provides much more than is necessary?

-• What might the newly-fed crowd have been prompted to wonder about Jesus and his connection with the kingdom of God?
+• What might the newly-fed crowd have wondered about Jesus and what he has come to do?

 Some sceptics suggest that this account of the feeding of the five thousand is simply about the principle of sharing.
 They suggest that, having seen Jesus’ willingness to share, the crowd were moved to share their food with each other.
 Those with extra food shared what they had with those who had nothing – such that there were twelve basketfuls of food left over.